 Customer complaints, grievances and appeals

-This sets out the procedures that will be followed in response to addressing customer complaints and grievances and is designed to ensure that throughout HITsa there is a transparent process for ensuring complaints and grievances are dealt with fairly, consistently and promptly.
+- This sets out the procedures that will be followed in response to a customer complaint and/or grievance.
+It is designed to ensure that there is a transparent process in place when dealing with complaints and/or grievances.

 HITsa Training and Employment

 - the procedures used to review and resolve complaints or grievances are fair and must be seen to be fair